storyblok/storyblok-demo-ecommerce-storefront/README.md

 - `reverse_layout`: image on the left or on the right;
 - `backgound_color`: back ground color , picked from `eCommerce `Background Colors` data source.

+For retrieving product information from the Swell catalog, for example, retrieving latest products you can access the Swell documentation:

+- for sorting try to use this syntax: https://developers.swell.is/backend-api/querying/sorting
+- for limiting this one: https://developers.swell.is/backend-api/querying/sorting#limiting

 ### Banner with selected products

 - Frontend File: `storyblok/ecommerce/FeaturedProducts.vue`;